Pctoolsbox/activate-windows-powershell-command-line/README.md

 | Online KMS | Windows / Office | 180 Days.
 Lifetime With Renewal Task |

 ### PowerShell (Windows 8 / Windows 10 / Windows 11 / all office versions) ❤️
-## How to use it Activate Windows via Powershell?
+## How to use it Activate Windows or Office via Powershell?
 1. Open PowerShell (Not CMD).
 To do that, right-click on the Windows start menu and select windows powershell(Admin) or Terminal.
 2. Copy and paste the code below and press enter
 ```